rahulnikam2002/user-management-system/README.md

-This is FullStack website for User Management System to manage users and their data like Full Name, Email, Phone , Comments, for this we i have used NodeJS, Express and MySQL.
+This is FullStack website for User Management System to manage users and their data like Full Name, Email, Phone , and Comments.
+GFor this we have used NodeJS, Express and MySQL.

 ## Features